gartwork/crm2/Use-Cases.md

+### Pre-conditions

+- not on corporate network
+- no AV
+- firewall disabled
+- disk encryption disabled

 1. create a new project: new project is created & it becomes the active served project
 1. add (import) existing project: added project is appended to the project list area & it becomes the active served project
 1. edit `index.html` of the active project, modify `<p class="event received">Device is Ready</p>` to `<p class="event received">Device is Ready.
 TestXX</p>` - PhoneGap Dev App / Browser should update to display the updated content